mul53/mc/README.md

 3. Redux for state management.

-Goodluck and if you have any questions please reachout to using the following email:
+Goodluck and if you have any questions please reach out to one of the following email: daniel.schmitt@musanga.com / mbmakayi@musanga.com